sajiro/eda/README.md

 * Loading list should use skeleton loader
 * Tokens and other sensitive informations should be in .ENV file (better in server)
 * Unit test - dont have enough time to add more
+* UI add control to get current location.
+* Search functionality - Should have the ability to search a string that the can filter like elastic search.

 ### Mistakes